Professor of Information Systems and Head of the Information Systems Group at Tallinn University of Technology, Estonia

 Head of Database Research at AT&T

-Towards High-Quality Big Data: Lessons from FIT
+Towards High-Quality Big Data: A Focus on Time

 Bio: Divesh Srivastava is the Head of Database Research at AT&T. He is a Fellow of the Association for Computing Machinery (ACM), the Vice President of the VLDB Endowment, on the Board of Directors of the Computing Research Association (CRA), on the ACM Publications Board and an associate editor of the ACM Transactions on Data Science (TDS).
 He has served as the managing editor of the Proceedings of the VLDB Endowment (PVLDB), as associate editor of the ACM Transactions on Database Systems (TODS), and as associate Editor-in-Chief of the IEEE Transactions on Knowledge and Data Engineering (TKDE).
 He has presented keynote talks at several international conferences, and his research interests and publications span a variety of topics in data management.
 He received his Ph.D. from the University of Wisconsin, Madison, USA, and his Bachelor of Technology from the Indian Institute of Technology, Bombay, India.